the-turing-way/the-turing-way/workshops/boost-research-reproducibility-binder/workshop-presentations/zero-to-binder-r.md

-# From Zero to Binder!
+# From Zero to Binder in R!

-Sarah Gibson, _The Alan Turing Institute_
+Sarah Gibson, _The Alan Turing Institute_ & Anna Krystalli, _University of Sheffield_

 [**The Turing Way**](https://github.com/alan-turing-institute/the-turing-way) - making reproducible Data Science "too easy not to do"